sahithyandev/s3/src/content/docs/artificial-intelligence/02-agents.md

 next: true
 ---

-Anything that can perceive the environment using sensors and act upon it using actuators.
+An entity that perceives the environment and acts accordingly.
+Expected to operate autonomously and adapt to change.

+All skills required to pass the Turing test allows the agent to act rationally.

 ### Percept sequence
 The complete history of everything an agent has perceived.